CDCgov/TidyTree/README.md

 ## Why?

 [MicrobeTrace](https://github.com/CDCgov/MicrobeTrace) needed a Phylogenetic Tree renderer that enabled rerooting and distance scaling.
 Additionally, there were a bunch of nice-to-haves, like Unrooted and Circular views, Zooming, Colorable and Selectable nodes...
 You get the idea.
-Of all the available phylogenetic tree libraries, [Phylotree](https://github.com/veg.phylotree.js) came closest, but it didn't quite cut it for us.

 ## Public Domain
 This repository constitutes a work of the United States Government and is not